Inertial#

 when crashed#

-The when crashed block triggers an event when the robot detects a sudden impact or collision based on the accelerometer’s readings and the current crash sensitivity.
+The when crashed hat block runs the attached stack when the robot detects a sudden impact or collision.
+Crash detection uses the accelerometer and the current crash sensitivity.

 The When crashed hat block.#